michal-harish/spark-on-hbase/README.md

 # spark-on-hbase
-Spark optimised for scanning, joining and updating HBaseRdd
+* Spark optimised for scanning, joining and updating HBaseRdd
+* The master setup is for HBase API 1.1.0.1, Scala 2.10 and Spark 1.4.1 but it is possible to create branches for older APIs

 # features overview